 My name is Joe Myers.
-I am a freshmen student at the Dauphin County Technical School where I study web development and design.
+I am a sophomore student at the Dauphin County Technical School where I study web development and design.
 This webpage is one of my projects for the class.
 I hope you enjoy this one as well as my future projects!

 At home, I have four lovely, happy dogs that are some of the most rambunctious animals that I’ve seen.
 There’s an Australian Shepherd, a Pit Bull mix, a Beagle and a Gordon Setter.
 They are all rescues, we never go to breeders.
 It feels much better to give a home to a dog who needs one than to purchase one.
 They all have their unique quirks, good and not-so-good.
 The Beagle nudges your arm for attention, and will climb over any other one of the dogs if he sees you giving them extensive attention.
 The Gordon Setter will roll over for a belly rub the instant you start petting him, and he barks at the other dogs when they’re playing outside.
 The Pit Bull mix is still skinny since we just got him, but he’s improving.
 Sometimes, he runs in circles around one of the dogs when he knows he is getting a treat.
 And the Australian Shepherd, well, he has silent barks sometimes.
 His mouth will bark, but no sounds come out.
 It’s amazing to see that animals can have their own quirks just like humans.